xiasenhai/pdfium_cmake/README.md

 In this project's top-level dir, run `fetch pdfium`.
 Go get some coffee, because this will take a long time.

-Install Homebrew in case you don't have it, then run `brew install libjpg libpng`.
+Install Homebrew in case you don't have it, then run `brew install libjpg zlib libpng icu4c`.

 Open the top-level dir in CLion, then build the **pdfium_test** target.